 Deputy Minister Mduduzi Manana

-Manana is accused of attacking and beating Mandisa Duma and another woman in the early hours of Sunday morning at the Cubana restaurant and cocktail lounge in Johannesburg.
+According to various report, Manana attacked Mandisa Duma and another woman in the early hours of Sunday morning at the Cubana restaurant and cocktail lounge in Fourways, Johannesburg.

 The altercation appears to have started with an argument about who should replace President Jacob Zuma as head of the ANC.

 At some point it appears that Duma called Manana “gay”, leading him to allegedly slap, kick and hit her.
 Pictures posted on social media showed the woman’s bruised face and body.